 Let $C$ be a cell.
 Let $F$ be a side of $C$.
-We say that a crossing between $S$ and $F$ is \emph{active} if it belongs to $\AC(\OPT,C)$, and \emph{inactive} otherwise.
-Active crossings are the points that need to be ``moved'' so as to modify $\OPT$ into an $r$-basic solution $\OPT'$.
-Inactive crossings are never moved.\footnote{Inactive crossings are useful to create connections when moving active crossings in Step~3 of the construction as well as to bound the total cost of moving active crossings in the analysis (\cref{sec:proof-lem:interesting}).
+For any crossing $x$ between $S$ and $F$, we say that $x$ is \emph{active} if $x \in \AC(\OPT,C)$, and \emph{inactive} otherwise.
+Intuitively, active crossings are the points that need to be ``moved'' so as to modify $\OPT$ into an $r$-basic solution $\OPT'$; inactive crossings are not moved.\footnote{Inactive crossings are useful to create connections when moving active crossings in Step~3 of the construction as well as to bound the total cost of moving active crossings in the analysis.
 The distinction between active crossings and inactive crossings is a purely technical consideration.}